Economists see India’s GDP growth slowing in second half of FY24 | www.lokmattimes.com

 New Delhi, Nov 29 While India is expected to maintain its status as the fastest growing economy in the world, some economists expect the GDP growth rate to slow down in the second half of the current financial year.

-The Indian economy is considered a global bright spot and has delivered a strong performance in the first half of FY24 with the GDP growth print in Q1FY24 high at 7.8% year-on-year.
-This is set to be followed by another solid 6.8% growth in the second quarter, going by the data on high frequency indicators.
+The Indian economy is considered a global bright spot and has delivered a strong performance in the first half of FY24 with the GDP growth print in Q1FY24 high at 7.8 per cent year-on-year.
+This is set to be followed by another solid 6.8 per cent growth in the second quarter, going by the data on high frequency indicators.

 Both the consumption and the investment drivers were in action in HI FY24; while economic activity has continued to be spearheaded by public investments in the infrastructure sector, India has also seen a robust consumption demand.